Podiatrist

 What it's like

-As a podiatrist - sometimes called a chiropodist - you'd give people advice about keeping their feet healthy, choosing footwear and how to prevent problems.
+As a podiatrist you'll give people advice about keeping their feet healthy, choosing footwear and how to prevent problems.

-You would see a wide range of patients including:
+You'll see a wide range of patients, including:

-Advise people about how to take care of their feet so problems don’t re-occur
+advising people about how to take care of their feet so problems don’t recur

 For people who are at high risk of foot injury or disability, such as people with diabetes, you’d provide long-term care.

-You’d supervise chiropody/podiatry assistants.
-You would also work with other health professionals, such as orthopaedic specialists, GPs and health visitors.
+You’ll supervise podiatry assistants.
+You'll also work with other health professionals, such as orthopaedic specialists, GPs and health visitors.

 Explore more information about this job